angelasarafyanweb/angelasarafyangitpages_src/README.md

 As of this commit, the new site is planned to be static pages rendered with EleventyJS, transpiled with Gulp.

-It will be seperate pages, instead of a SPA, consisting of:
+It will be separate pages, consisting of:

 * Home
 * News